Gweal, Isles of Scilly

 Gweal (/gwi:l/ GWEEL; Gwydhyel) is one of the Isles of Scilly.
 It is the largest of the seven Norrard Rocks due west of Bryher.
 The name perhaps refers back to a time before most of the islands' area was inundated.
-On the top of Gweal Hill are the remains of an entrance grave and two cairns.
+On the top of Gweal Hill are the remnants of an entrance grave and two cairns.
+The water surrounding the island is about 52 feet deep.